Violette Da Cunha

 ERC EVOMOBIL Co-evolution of viruses, plasmids and cells in Archaea: pattern and process:

-See Google Scholar or ResearchGate for a complete list of publications.
+See HAL or ResearchGate for a complete list of publications.